-The time series of data from the various geothermal fields varies in completeness, with some historical data not available.
-The individual geothermal fields each produce varying levels of output and emissions so the overall implied emission factors display a certain amount of natural variation.
+Time-series data from various geothermal fields vary in completeness, and some historical data are not available.
+Individual geothermal fields each produce varying levels of output and emissions so the overall implied emission factors display a certain amount of natural variation.